mhaffizhhh/DS_Salaries/README.md

 # Desc

-Disini saya membuat skenario yang berisikan beberapa pertanyaan terkait data yang ada, dimana saya akan menjawab pertanyaan-pertanyaan tersebut

-1. Selisih kenaikan posisi EN ke MI per tahun
+1. Difference between salary increases for EN to MI positions per year.
-2. Rata-rata gaji job_title tertinggi per tahun
-3. Negara yang rata2 gajinya lebih tinggi dari rata2 gaji keseluruhan
+2. Average the highest job salary from each year.
+3. Country where the average salary is greater than total average salary.
-4. Gaji tertinggi pertahun untuk posisi %data analyst% and FT
+4. Most highly salary from each year for %data analyst% and FT.
-5. Rata2 gaji per jenis pekerjaan dalam Rupiah per bulan
+5. Average salary for each job title in IDR monthly.

 SOURCE DATA : https://www.kaggle.com/datasets/ruchi798/data-science-job-salaries